Cook time: 50 mins | Prep time: 15 mins | Serves: 12

 Method.

-2. Preheat the oven to 200°C (220°C fan).
+2. Preheat the oven to 200°C (180°C fan).
 Grease a 12-hole muffin tin with olive oil (about 1 teaspoon per hole, or enough to coat base well).

-3. Halve the potatoes.
-Place each half, cut-side up, in the muffin holes.
+Halve the potatoes lengthways.
+Place each half, cut-side up in the tin.
 Using a small glass or cup (about 4 cm wide on the base), press down firmly to flatten the centre and push the potato up the sides to form a rough “cup”.
-Season potato cups with salt and pepper.

-5. Meanwhile, combine the cream cheese, tuna, semi sun-dried tomatoes and reserved oil, parsley, and a good pinch of salt and pepper in a bowl.
+4. Meanwhile, combine the cream cheese, tuna, semi sun-dried tomatoes and reserved oil, parsley, salt and pepper in a bowl.
 Mix until well combined.

-6. Remove the tin from the oven.
+5. Remove the potatoes from the oven.
 Spoon the tuna mixture evenly into each potato cup with a teaspoon.
 Scatter over the mozzarella, then finish with parmesan.

 6. Return to the oven (top shelf) for 10 minutes or until the cheese is melted and bubbling.

 7. Rest in the tin for 10 minutes (this helps them hold their shape).
-Carefully scoop out with a spoon and place on a board.
 Scatter with sliced shallots.
-Season with extra salt and pepper to taste.
+Carefully scoop out with a spoon and season with extra salt and pepper to taste.

 Enjoy!
 Amanda x